rackerlabs/technical-blog/_posts/2019-10-22-deploy-the-palo-alto-firewall-on-amazon-web-services.md

   - AWS
   - Security
 metaTitle: "Deploy the Palo Alto firewall on Amazon Web Services"
-metaDescription: "This article provides initial steps of deploying Palo Alto Firewall in AWS, and the configuration of advanced features in AWS is beyond the scope of this article."
+metaDescription: "This article provides the initial steps for deploying Palo Alto Firewall on AWS, but the configuration of advanced features in AWS is beyond the scope of this article."
 ogTitle: "Deploy the Palo Alto firewall on Amazon Web Services"
-ogDescription: "This article provides initial steps of deploying Palo Alto Firewall in AWS, and the configuration of advanced features in AWS is beyond the scope of this article."
+ogDescription: "This article provides the initial steps for deploying Palo Alto Firewall on AWS, but the configuration of advanced features in AWS is beyond the scope of this article."
 ---

-This article provides initial steps of deploying Palo Alto Firewall in AWS, and the configuration of advanced features in AWS is beyond the scope of this article.
+This article provides initial steps for deploying Palo Alto Firewall on AWS, but the configuration of advanced features in AWS is beyond the scope of this article.